wdlingit/maccu/DB_from_DEE2.md

 Points to be noticed:
 1. `athaliana_se.tsv.bz2` is the count file downloaded from the DEE2 database
 2. `ath_SRR_20240529.txt` is the SRR-SRS mapping (a two-column tab-delimited text file) with collected SRS accessions in above step1.
-3. The output file `ath_sel20240529.nMatrix.txt` is the raw count matrix, with columns for samples and rows for genes.
+3. The output file `ath_sel20240529.nMatrix.txt` (tab-delimited) is the raw count matrix, with columns for samples and rows for genes.

 ### Duplicate removal